 - Complete an accredited dietetic training program following graduation from the AHN major with area of emphasis in dietetics.
 You can choose to apply for an accredited dietetic training program in your fourth year in the AHN major with area of emphasis in dietetics.
 A list of the accredited dietetic training programs can be found on the Partnership for Dietetic Education and Practice (PDEP) website.

-- Pass the Canadian Dietetics Registration Examination, which you will take after you complete your dietetic internship/combined Masters practicum.
+- Pass the Canadian Dietetics Registration Examination, which you will take after you complete your dietetic practium or combined Masters practicum.

 - Once you have completed these three steps, you become eligible for registration with the College of Dietitians of Ontario, the dietetics regulatory body for Ontario.